lkfink/lkfink.github.io/pages/pubs.md

 ### <a name="abstracts"></a>Conference abstracts

 #### 2018

+**Fink, L.**, Lange, E., Janata, P. (2018, July).
+The pupil entrains to prominent periodicities in music. *Talk to be presented at the International Conference on Music Perception & Cognition, Graz, Austria.*

+**Fink, L.**, Hurley, B., Geng, J., & Janata, P. (2018, May).
+Predicting attention and motor responses to musical patterns. *Poster presented at the Stanford Music & Brain Symposium, Palo Alto, CA.*

 **Fink, L.**, Ribeiro, J., & White, V. (2018, March).
 Transforming graduate writing experiences: A new Writing Across the Curriculum (WAC) certificate program. *Symposium presented at the College Composition and Communication Convention, Kansas City, MO.*

 #### 2017